patrickfatrick/gregorian/README.md

 #### Getting

-This will retrieve specific numeric time increments for the Gregorian object.
+This will retrieve specific numeric time increments for the Date.

 ```javascript
 // Let's say your user is in mainland Europe...